-This unit will be of interest to anyone interested in autism diagnosis, including professionals and other stakeholders who come into contact with young children suspected of being autistic, and for whom formal assessment might be warranted.
+This micro-credential will be of interest to anyone interested in autism diagnosis, including professionals and other stakeholders who come into contact with young children suspected of being autistic, and for whom formal assessment might be warranted.

 This includes allied health professionals, such as practicing psychologists, speech pathologists, occupational therapists and social workers, as well as medical professionals (e.g., GPs, paediatricians and psychiatrists) who conduct autism assessments in the course of their practice.
-Individuals who support children in a range of early childhood settings (e.g., child health nurses, early childhood educators, childcare workers) may also be interested in this unit.
+Individuals who support children in a range of early childhood settings (e.g., child health nurses, early childhood educators, childcare workers) may also be interested in this micro-credential.

 What's next after this course?